Agriculture Grants in Australia (All States) — 2026

 AgBiz Drought Loans

-Loans for small businesses located in drought-affected regions that directly supply goods or services relating to primary production to farm businesses.
-These loans help businesses manage through and recover from drought conditions.
+Loans of up to $500,000 available to small businesses located in drought-affected regions that directly supply goods or services relating to primary production to farm businesses.
+The loan is structured with 5 years of interest-only payments followed by 5 years of principal and interest repayments over a 10-year period.

 Open·Up to $350,000